 1. Assess Your Current Business Situation and Outline Marketing Goals

 What is the current situation of your business?
 Are you just getting started, with very little revenue?
 Have you been in business for 10 years, but can’t quite seem to break through to the next level?
 Or have you been in business for 1 or 2 years, and you are having a hard time getting the business to make money?
-Every situation is unique, and it has a big impact on how you carry out your marketing.
+These factors will help determine which type of marketing strategy is most appropriate for your business.
+Every situation is unique, so it is important to know yours to know which type of marketing activities will go into your plan.

 If you have a stable business that you are trying to take to the next level, you probably want to focus on leveraging your existing customer base, and you may have stable enough cash flows to also invest significant money in marketing.
 On the other hand, if you are just getting your business started, you will probably need to be a little more patient and invest in some lower cost marketing techniques.